-Bitcoin was deemed to be by Bloomberg the Worst Currency of 2014.
-According to Bloomberg in 2014 “[t]he digital currency peaked at a value of $1,130 just over a year ago.
+Bitcoin was deemed to be the worst currency of 2014 by Bloomberg.
+According to Bloomberg in 2014, “[t]he digital currency peaked at a value of $1,130 just over a year ago.
 Its plunge of more than 56 percent in 2014 makes it the world’s worst performing currency this year, according to Bloomberg, which tracks 175 foreign-exchange values”.
-One year later it is hailed as the Best Performing Currency of 2015.
+One year later it is hailed as the best performing currency of 2015.

 The mere fact that Bitcoin has a place in the assessment of the performance of currencies is an important feat in itself.
 Somehow the very fact that bitcoin is part of competition vindicates its existence.

-I think 2 years of being part of a global currency competition should be sufficient for the forex industry to take it more seriously as an innovative asset class to add to their portfolio for customers.
+I think that having been part of a global currency competition for two years should now be sufficient for the forex industry to take it more seriously as an innovative asset class to add to their portfolio for customers.

 Let’s however remember one thing, as Barry Silbert said on CNBC “Investors with sizable portfolios can and do carve out a portion for higher-risk investments.
 “Putting 1 percent into high risk is not a bad idea,” Silbert said, but he added, “People should invest in bitcoin only what they can afford to lose.”
 A currency that goes from worst performing currency to best in two years is not exactly a stable reserve currency.

 Explaining the volatility in the bitcoin market, Investopedia states: “Global currency trading is a $5 trillion market, compared to a bitcoin market valued in the billions.
 The smaller market in which bitcoin exists is more likely to experience a more volatile trading atmosphere and may see significant price swings over small macroeconomic events.”